-Off-campus activities must be approved by the appropriate College official.
-A Student Activity Request Form (available from the Student Life Coordinator in Cunningham Hall on the Wallace Campus and the Coordinator, Student Services in the Administration Building on the Sparks Campus) must be submitted a minimum of 7 working days prior to the event.
+Student organizations desiring to host off-campus activities must gain approval by the appropriate College official.
+This approval begins with the submission of a Student Activity Request Form (available from the Student Life Coordinator in Cunningham Hall on the Wallace Campus and the Coordinator, Student Services in the Administration Building on the Sparks Campus).
+This form must be submitted by the organization advisor a minimum of 14 working days prior to the event to be considered.